Are you really a cabal?

 No. If you’re looking to join a local IX with a valuable mix of major members, we strongly encourage you to join SFMIX.
-We’re more or less just a group of network engineers trying to avoid our cross connect fees going quadratic.
+We founded FCIX as an IXP option for the smallest of networks still interested in participating in IXP peering.
 If you’re a network with zero budget for ports on Internet Exchanges, then you’re likely a good candidate for the Cabal.

 Can I join FCIX?

 Sure.
 See the connect page.

 My network isn’t in Hurricane Electric FMT2; can I still join?

 No. We generally can’t support VPN tunnels into the IXP.
 That’s just more work for us without any actual routing improvement for the Internet.
 We are planning an expansion into HE FMT1, so please contact us if you’re interested in that or any other bay area expansion.

 What’s the Monthly Recurring Cost for joining FCIX?

 $0/mo for 1x1Gbps, double that for anything faster.

 Don’t worry; we take our level of service at these prices very seriously, and will always make sure to refund port fees for any outages suffered on the FCIX.